ZDSPunisherspb.comHomeMarker TechStoreLinks

 Version Gamma:

 This version board was intended to be my "production version" if I ever decided to get them mass produced.
-I had another batch of these boards produced, this time more than enough if I decided to sell any to players on the ZDS team.
+I had a couple of them made for some other people on my ZDS factory team.
 My plan was to assemble three of them for testing, and this is ultimately the only three Euclid boards that were ever made functional.
-I snapped the bwloe pictures when I was about halfway through populating the third board.

 These boards introduced a new feature: built-in beam-break eye wire connector located on the side of the board.
-At the time (2006) the Predator boards could use their own beam-break wiring, but the connector TAG decided to use on the boards was stupidly large and very difficult to create.
-The connector I used was the same as the ones used by Ions, so anybody could buy an Ion eye wire harness and chop it in half, thus giving them a pre-wired harness they could use with my board.
-This is much preferable to buying a $125 crimping tool necessary for making your own wire harnesses.
+At the time (2006) the Predator boards could use their own beam-break wiring, but the connector for them was stupidly large and very difficult to assemble by hand.
+The connector I used was the same as the ones used by Ion eye harnesses, so anybody could buy an Ion eye wire harness and chop it in half, thus giving them a pre-wired harness they could use with my board.

 Anyway, these boards actually used a Shocker/Nerve wire harness connector at long last.
 I promptly installed the board in a Shocker and tried out a fullyauto test in the basement: